Look to this day!

 Please resist the temptation to take it seriously!)

-You are a fluke Of the universe.
+You are a fluke of the universe.

 You have no right to be here